sjtsp2008/oompa/README.md

 users, public_members/repos/following/... for organizations), and will report updates whenever you run "tracker discover".

-You currently have to prime it with "tracker discover <github-user-or-org>" (e.g., "tracker discover linkedin")
+You currently have to prime it with "tracker discover some-entity-name" (e.g., "tracker discover linkedin")

 (One of the top TODO's is to be able to dynamically seed the discover from